 Writing is also an art, a form of creative self-expression.
 But unlike many art forms, you don’t need special materials or a studio.
 You can write just about anywhere: at home, on the train, in a waiting room, or at a cafe.
 All you need is a pen, paper or laptop and permission–yours–to express whatever is in your heart and mind.

 The prompts on this site are meant to encourage and inspire you to write, in whatever way you like–it doesn’t matter.
 What matters, whether writing for healing or simply writing from your life, is that you make time for writing, and when you do it, you write deeply, honestly, and freely.

 I’ve been leading transformational writing workshops and courses with many different individuals for several years.
 Some write from cancer; some write from loss; some write out of life’s most challenging or unforgettable experiences.
 I know how powerful writing can be–for others and from my personal experience.
-For the past decade or so, I’ve posted online writing prompts for cancer patients and survivors at www.writingthroughcancer.com, but over time, I’ve discovered many more individuals than just those living with cancer come to the site.
+For the past decade or so, I’ve posted online writing prompts for cancer patients and survivors at www.writingthroughcancer.com (Or .ca) but over time, I’ve discovered many more individuals than just those living with cancer come to the site.
 When Words Heal is intended as a natural outgrowth and expansion of the Writing Through Cancer site, as gradually my reflections and writing prompts have broadened to include many different challenging stages and experiences that life hands us.
 In time, the two sites will be merged into one.